UAW Solidarity House | 8000 East Jefferson Avenue

 UAW lawyers have fought for us all the way to the Supreme Court -- and have won.

 Our pension experts have helped design some of the most innovative pensions in the country, and they've fought to improve and protect our pensions despite corporate mergers, buyouts, and other maneuvers.

 Our health and safety department inspects workplaces, educates local health and safety teams, and fights for federal standards to protect us.

-And we work to make sure that political changes help -- not hurt -- workers and our families.
+We educate our members and communities about the goals and accomplishments of unions, and we work to make sure that political changes help -- not hurt -- workers and our families.